Aquino-Felipe/Automate-AWS-EC2-with-Python/README.md

 # Automate AWS EC2 with Python | DevOps Coding Challenge

 ## Overview
-git commit -m "first commit" The goal is to create a script that checks EC2 instances every hour and starts any stopped instances.
+The goal is to create a script that checks EC2 instances every hour and starts any stopped instances.
 This README provides a step-by-step guide to set up and deploy the automation solution.

 ##Diagram
 Automate AWS EC2 with Python/Diagram.png